Clopma/Koukio/README.md

 The query has two parameters which set the page and the page size.

-Unit tests are available at com.carloslopez.koukiotest.tasks.ReadFeedTest.
+Unit and integration tests are available to execute from the test folder.